evangelistalab/forte/docs/source/methods/avas.rst

         avas_cutoff        0.5
       }

-    You need to prepare your own MINAO basis (here I prepare a basis called "double-shell.gbs").
+    Here I prepare a basis called "double-shell.gbs", which includes the 2p and 3p orbitals of C and O atoms.
-    This MINAO basis should include at least the 2p and 3p orbitals of C and O, which can be grabbed from the cc-pVTZ or ANO-RCC-VTZP basis sets.
+    You can also prepare your own MINAO basis by truncating the the cc-pVTZ or ANO-RCC-VTZP basis sets.

 For a more realistic example, consider the following iron porphyrin related molecule: